Flight-Free-UK/flight_free_uk_website/source/posts_travel/corsica.html.markdown

 **George:** I liked the couchette because I slept really high up.

 **Andy:** It’s worth adding that we’re not novices at European train travel.
-A 10th wedding anniversary trip hit all the right notes: breakfast in London, lunch in Paris and dinner in Barcelona (a great line stolen, shamelessly, from the awesome Man in Seat61).
+A 10th wedding anniversary trip hit all the right notes: breakfast in London, lunch in Paris and dinner in Barcelona (a great line stolen, shamelessly, from the awesome [Man in Seat Sixty-One](https://www.seat61.com/)).
 However this was the first time, if you exclude the sleeper to Scotland, that we’ve taken the kids, and the first time we’ve combined train and ferry.

 **Freddie:** Overall, I liked the travel more than the holiday!